 Our counselling approach is not what you would normally find in other settings.
 We are unashamedly different because we understand that not everyone wants to sit in a strange room with a person they have just met, to share their precious stories.

-You can read more about How We Work using our integrative therapeutic approach incorporating eco-therapy, narrative therapy and art therapy.
-Lucy is an accredited member of the Australian Association of Social Workers, The Association of Nature and Forest Therapy Guides and Programs and Nature and Wellbeing Australia.
+You can read more about How We Work using our integrative therapeutic approach incorporating narrative therapy, eco-therapy, art therapy and more.
+Lucy is an Accredited Mental Health Social Worker with the Australian Association of Social Workers, a member of the Association of Nature and Forest Therapy Guides and Programs, Psychology For a Safe Climate and Nature and Wellbeing Australia.
 She has a current Working With Children Check (No. WWC1564166E).

 Who will benefit from this therapeutic approach?

 This approach may fit for you, if you are:

 - Healing from the effects of trauma including domestic or family violence

 - Living with the effects of ‘depression’, ‘anxiety’ or (insert your own name for a mental health concern)